 14. Ecommerce luxury retail could make up to 30% of the luxury market by 2025.

 Before the pandemic, ecommerce was the fastest-growing luxury goods sales channel.
 Between January and March 2020, online retail platforms witnessed a 6% global traffic boom.
-According to Bain’s Luxury Goods Worldwide Market Study, the online channel is something to watch out for in 2020 and beyond.
+According to Bain’s Luxury Goods Worldwide Market Study, the online channel is something to watch out for in 2021.

-15. 100% of affluent luxury buyers use a smartphone, tablet, laptop, or a desktop computer.
+15. 100% of affluent luxury buyers use a smartphone, tablet, laptop, or desktop computer.

 (Think With Google)